jaimem88/bcg.challenge.throttler/README.md

 - Start by creating a service with an endpoint to retrieve a list of users.
 This endpoint can simply return an empty array in the response.
 - Every request should include an access token, otherwise it should fail.
 Any non-empty string is a valid token, otherwise it should fail as well.
 - For each token, restrict access to N requests per M milliseconds where N and M are configurable.
-Once the limit has been reached, subsequent requests should fail and provide the amount of milliseconds remaining until eset to allow for rescheduling.
+Once the limit has been reached, subsequent requests should fail and provide the amount of milliseconds remaining until reset to allow for rescheduling.

+## Assumptions

+1. Token must be present in the `Authorization` header as a `Bearer` token type
+2. Used an unsafe in-memory cache using a map

 ## Running